-There is no specific degree students need to earn at the bachelor's degree level to enroll in medical school; however, prospective pediatricians generally need to take a heavy load of math and science courses.
+There's no specific bachelor's degree students need to earn in order to enroll in medical school; however, prospective pediatricians generally need to take a heavy load of math and science courses.
 Common majors include biology, physics and chemistry.
-To be accepted into medical school, a student needs to perform well in his or her classes and earn high marks.
+To be accepted into medical school, students need to perform well in their classes and earn high marks.

 Taking the Medical College Admissions Test (MCAT) is required to apply to almost any medical school.
-The test consists of four sections, including physical sciences, biological sciences, verbal reasoning and a writing sample.
-The higher the score a student achieves on the MCAT, the better the chances he or she has to enroll in the medical school of his or her choice.
+The test consists of four sections, including physical and biological sciences, verbal reasoning and a writing sample.
+When students achieve a high score on the MCAT, they increase their chances of being accepted by their chosen medical school.

-The first portion a medical education, medical school, requires four years, and students take courses covering every area of medicine.
-During the first two years, students take medical courses that can prepare them for rotations during their final two years.
+The first portion of medical school requires four years of study.
+Students are immersed in courses covering every area of medicine.
+During the first two years, students take medical courses to prepare them for the rotations they will do in their final two years.
 Courses cover topics in biochemistry, pharmacology, medical ethics and anatomy.
 Rotations include family practice, internal medicine, surgery, psychiatry, obstetrics and pediatrics.
-The pediatric rotation can provide students with the necessary experience to know whether they want to pursue careers in a particular medical specialty.
+The pediatric rotation provides students with the necessary experience they need to make a decision about pursuing a medical specialty.

-A pediatric residency, also referred to as graduate medical school, is a 3-year program that offers aspiring physicians an opportunity to begin treating young patients.
-Students work rotations, providing them with the opportunity to work in a variety of pediatric settings.
-Although the curriculum of residency programs can slightly differ between sites, the purpose is to provide supervised medical experience, allowing students to make the transition into independent medical doctors.
+A pediatric residency, also referred to as graduate medical school, is a three-year program that offers aspiring physicians an opportunity to begin treating young patients.
+Students work rotations, which provide them with the opportunity to work in a variety of pediatric settings.
+Although the curriculum of residency programs can slightly differ between sites, the purpose is supervised medical experience, allowing students to make the transition to become independent medical doctors.
 Students can complete their entire residency at a single location or alternate sites each year.